 And if you see any pest activity between your regularly scheduled treatments, simply give us a call; we'll come back at no additional charge.

-*Call us today before 2 p.m. & we'll be to your home promptly for a zero-obligation inspection and estimate or to provide Lancaster pest control & extermination service.
+*Call us today before 2 p.m. for a same day, zero-obligation inspection and estimate or to provide Lancaster pest control & extermination services near you.